intel/asynch_mode_nginx/README.md

 **Set the following environmental variables:**

-`NGINX_INSTALL_DIR` is the directory where nginx will be installed to
+`NGINX_INSTALL_DIR` is the directory where Nginx will be installed to

-`OPENSSL_LIB` is the directory where the openssl has been installed to
+`OPENSSL_LIB` is the directory where the OpenSSL has been installed to

+`QZ_ROOT` is the directory where the QATzip has been compiled to

 **Configure nginx for compilation:**